Mental health and substance use counseling. This includes:

 All of our clinicians are under supervision, and some are independently licensed

-All of our services are private pay only.
-We believe this gives clients full autonomy and choice over their mental health services, it means our clinicians are spending their time focused on you instead of insurance companies, and it means full privacy -- private pay means, diagnosis is optional, and any diagnosis is kept strictly in the records kept by the practice (instead of being in an insurance company's records, and worse being sold to third parties or released to third parties for background checks, etc).
+Generally, we believe private pay gives clients full autonomy and choice over their mental health services.
+Paying out of pocket lets our clinicians spend their time focused on you instead of insurance companies, and it means full privacy -- private pay means, diagnosis is optional, and any diagnosis is kept strictly in the records kept by the practice (instead of being in an insurance company's records, and worse being sold to third parties or released to third parties for background checks, etc).

 Some clinicians may offer a "super bill" where a client's insurance allows.
 A "super bill" is a detailed invoice, which includes the provider's NPI, license number, client diagnosis, billing code, and other necessary information.
 If a client's insurance coverage includes "out of network" billing, a client may be reimbursed by using the superbill provided by the clinician.